"How Can You Say" : a lamentation

 when the end of the age is Hell

-and you are silent
+and you are silent.

-and you are absent like a wound that won't heal.
+are absent like a wound that won't heal.

 Wherever you went you brought healing